Warren Ellis' podcast, the 4am, is back. I couldn't be more pleased. It is what I play when I can't stand anything else.

 This cover is really not Remake Arena material as there's not much to judge.
 They basically just do it straight up.
 It's good, and I like hearing Craig Finn most anytime, but they didn't really do anything to it.
 It doesn't deserve a WIN or FAIL: it's just not a question that it makes sense to ask.

-B) Though it's pretty smooth-sounding, head-bobby pop, the singer is screaming!
+I like this one for two quirky reasons: A) Lyricised stuttering B) Though it's pretty smooth-sounding, head-bobby pop, the singer is screaming!
 More of that yes.
 Good friction.

 First and foremost: I generally don't believe his music should exist.
 For a long time, I would have shot it into the sun if I could have.
-In fact, the Weebl and Bob version was the only one I acknowledged for years.
+In fact, the Weebl and Bobversion was the only one I acknowledged for years.

 (Also I gave you some good stuff earlier today.
 I only feel a little bad now.)